 Mushrooms, Steak, and Bourbon

-Let’s face it, we’re all here for the sauce.
-Meat is absolutely delicious, but if you’re like my it’s just a vessel for the journey of sauce to the mouth.
+Let’s face it, we’re all here for the mushroom gorgonzola sauce.
+Perfect medium-rare steak is absolutely delicious, but if you’re like me, it’s just a vessel for the journey of sauce to the mouth.
 All of my mushroom fans can celebrate with yet another creamy, savory sauce to pair with beef.

 Think about your favorite steak houses?
 You already know the meat is going to be spectacular.
 The best dishes are always the Parmesan Crusted Filets, pink slices of Picanha with herbal chimichurri, or the famous Steak Au Poivre.
 You’re lying to yourself if you didn’t order that food for the sauce.

 This one-pan meal is incredibly simple to pull off.
 Cooking it over the fire will add some nice smoke elements, but this is doable indoors as well.

 NY strip steak was chosen for a reason for this dish.
 This particular cut has a healthy balance of fat to meat, without being dry.
 You’ll find the average size for a strip steak is around 8 oz, which is a good size per serving.
 This recipe is built for 3 steaks, but you’ll have enough sauce for roughly 5 if you want to serve more people.